MIT School of Humanities, Arts and Social Sciences - Great Ideas Change the World

 Nobel Laureate Seamus Heaney at MIT

-Seamus Heaney was awarded the Nobel Prize in Literature in 1995.
-He has resided in Dublin since 1976 and, every two years, visits Cambridge where he teaches at Harvard University.
-Heaney's recent books include selected poems Opened Ground: Poems 1966-1996) (1998), an acclaimed translation of Beowulf (2000) and his selected prose Finders Keepers (2002).
+Seamus Justin Heaney (1939-2013) was awarded the Nobel Prize in Literature in 1995.
+He resided in Dublin from 1976 until his death, and, every two years, visited Cambridge, Massachusetts where he taught at Harvard University from 1988-2006.
+Heaney's books include selected poems Opened Ground: Poems 1966-1996) (1998), an acclaimed translation of Beowulf (2000) and his selected prose Finders Keepers (2002).
 All are published in America by Farrar, Straus and Giroux.
 This is a video of Seamus Heaney's first reading at MIT.

 About Seamus Heaney | Nobel Foundation